Gary Vaynerchuk: VaynerX

 Vaynerchuk is the chairman of VaynerX, a communications company that holds media properties and technology companies.

 VaynerMedia

-In 2009, Vaynerchuk, along with his brother AJ Vaynerchuk, founded VaynerMedia, a social media–focused digital agency.
+In 2009, Vaynerchuk and his brother AJ Vaynerchuk founded VaynerMedia, a social media-focused digital agency.
 The company provides social media and strategy services to Fortune 500 companies.
 In 2015, VaynerMedia was named one of Ad Age's A-List agencies.
 With 600 employees in 2016, VaynerMedia grossed $100 million in revenue.
 The company also partnered with Vimeo to connect brands and filmmakers for digital content.

 Gallery Media Group

 In 2017, Vaynerchuk formed The Gallery, later renamed Gallery Media Group, a VaynerX subsidiary company that houses PureWow, male-oriented news outlet ONE37pm.com, and other media properties.

 Media

 Planet of the Apps

-In February 2017, Vaynerchuk was a participant of Planet of the Apps, a reality television series, with will.i.am and Gwyneth Paltrow.
+In February 2017, Vaynerchuk was a participant of Planet of the Apps, a reality television series, with will.i.am, Jessica Alba and Gwyneth Paltrow.
 In the show, Vaynerchuk and the team evaluated pitches from app developers vying for investment.